 Some of the options you can consider are as follows:

-- Use Evocon Shift View pictures to have regular meetings at the end (or start) of shifts with machine operators.
+- Use Evocon Shift View pictures to have regular meetings with machine operators at the end (or start) of shifts.
 This way, every operator’s activity, what information they enter and how accurately, becomes visible.
 When you begin with this, it is essential to focus your attention on captured data, not their performance.
 Help them see what it is they need to improve and focus on performance later.
 It is the best way to increase the productivity of your shifts.

 - Give access to reporting.
 You can always consider giving your machine operators access to the different reports available in Evocon.
 We have heard from our clients about examples where machine operators analyze the production processes in their leisure time and even at home.

-The tactics described above are ones that we see are most effective when you look for ways to increase engagement on the shop floor.
-And we encourage all manufacturers to try them out in their factory.
+The tactics described above are the most effective when you look for ways to increase engagement on the shop floor.
+And we encourage all manufacturers to try them out in their factories.